Mineola High School (Texas): Band

-The Mineola High School band (also known as 'The Sound of the Swarm') is under the direction of Chris Brannan.
-They advanced to the UIL State marching contest for the first in 2015 with their show 'Zodiac' and placed 3rd in 3A State Marching Band contest.
+The Mineola High School band (also known as 'The Sound of the Swarm') is under the direction of Jim Best.
+Under then-director Chris Brannan, they advanced to the UIL State marching contest for the first in 2015 with their show 'Zodiac' and placed 3rd in 3A State Marching Band contest.
 The band returned to the State Marching Contest two years later in 2017 with their show entitled 'Soliloquy' where the band won the 3A State Marching Band contest.
-The band repeated their success in 2019 where the won the 3A State Marching Band contest with their show entitled 'Car Man.'
-The band has also been UIL Honor Band twice, once in 2016 and another time in 2019.
+The band repeated their success in 2019 where they won the 3A State Marching Band contest with their show entitled 'Car Man.'
+The band won the 3A State Marching Band contest for a third time in 2021 with their show entitled “Hometown.”
+Under Jim Best, the band place second in the 3A State Marching Band contest in 2023 with their show “Carry the Torch,” then won their fourth title in 2024 with their show titled “Amped Up.”
+The band has also been UIL Honor Band multiple times.
 The band was also awarded the Sudler shield in February 2020.